JADE: Expert-Grounded Dynamic Evaluation for Open-Ended Professional Tasks: JADE: Judge Agents with Dynamic Evaluation

 \textbf{Overall Score.} The final evaluation score is defined as

-This multiplicative formulation ensures that strong reasoning unsupported by reliable evidence, or reliable evidence paired with poor reasoning, is consistently penalized.
+where clipping prevents negative reasoning from being inverted by reliable evidence, while the unclipped $S_{\text{reason}}$ is retained for ranking and diagnostics.
+This multiplicative form ensures that strong reasoning unsupported by reliable evidence, or reliable evidence paired with poor reasoning, is consistently penalized.

 JADE satisfies three key properties: (a) \textbf{Stability}.
 The query-specific checklist $\mathcal L_q$ depends only on the query $q$; (b) \textbf{Adaptivity}.
 The report-specific checklist $\mathcal L_r$ varies with response content; (c) \textbf{Soundness}.
 Checklist items depending on invalid evidence receive zero score via gating.
+The central design principle is therefore compositional: stable expert-grounded criteria and adaptive report-grounded verification are handled by separate layers, while dependency gating connects them through explicit fact-to-reasoning constraints.